[Analysis] Will Frans Timmermans be the next Dutch PM on Wednesday?

 I say denial because the capital's near-flooding barely received any media attention at all outside of that NRC article — published two weeks later.

-In fact, climate change (or flood protection) is not a prominent election topic at all this year.
+In fact, climate change (or flood protection) is not a prominent election topic among lead contenders at all this year.
 Out of the four top polling parties, climate change only features prominently in the Labour-Green campaign led by former EU heavyweight Frans Timmermans, who was Green Deal commissioner before leaving Brussels to return to Dutch politics in August.

 As EUobserver previously reported, one of the buzzwords defining these elections is 'bestaanszekerheid,' a term that translates to "livelihood security."
 A topic Labour-Green traditionally excels in and has now promised to rebuild by investing more in the welfare state.